- Academic Honesty Booklet: edited by Judy Hunter

 - Questions to Consider While Mapping Your Four-Year Plan

-Your advisor can help you go over these sheets, but filling them out in advance will help you plan for the future, as well as impress your advisor.
-Many students in pursuit of a liberal arts education study abroad for a semester, generally during their junior year.
+Your adviser can help you go over these sheets, but filling them out in advance will help you plan for the future, as well as impress your adviser.
+Many students in pursuit of a liberal arts education study abroad for a semester, generally during their third year.
 You should consider this option when making your future plans and take a look at our page on off-campus study possibilities for sociology majors.

 Internship Tips for Sociology Majors